 Utilizing Your Smart Phone To Spell Words For You

 Another tip for spelling, especially if your word processor does not seem to understand what you are saying is to ask your phone.
 If I am unsure how to spell a word, but I know how to say it, I ask my phone how to spell that word.
 I will go “Hey Siri, spell ____” and Siri will spell it for me.
 It is simple, to the point, and Siri will spell it aloud for me.

 2. Repeated Words

 Repeated words can be annoying for your professors to read, and you may not even realize that you depend on certain words and phrases often in your writing.
-I think most of us write like we talk, even if we do not realize it as we are writing.
+I think most of us write like we talk, even if we do not know it as we are writing.
 For example, I depend on the words so, really, and literally often in my writing.
-If I went back to my headspace while writing the paper or blog post, I would realize that I was using that word often as a transition word in my head while I was writing.
+If I went back to my headspace while writing the paper or blog post, I would realize that I was using those words often as a transition word in my head while I was writing.